FAQs

 A freelance PR consultant can be a good option if you want one person, a very light scope, or highly specific support in one niche.
 Some freelancers are excellent, especially when the brief is narrow and the client already has strong positioning.

-No Strings is designed for clients who want a more structured, account-managed PR Plan with journalist-led angle development, content creation, pitching, monitoring, reporting and regular communication.
+No Strings is designed for clients who want more structured, account-managed PR support with journalist-led angle development, content creation, pitching, monitoring, reporting and regular communication.
 It sits between DIY or freelance PR and a traditional agency retainer: more support and structure than doing it alone, without the cost or commitment of a larger agency model.

 What makes this different from traditional PR retainers?